 Having low levels of potassium in the blood is known as hypokalaemia.
-It can occur:
+It can be caused by the following risk factors:

 - If you lose a lot of fluid in diarrhoea and through being sick (vomiting).